jesusvallejo/Midi2Vol-Linux/README.md

 This is mainly developed for Nano.
 Slider, but it can be fairly easily used with any Midi based potentiometer.
-It is written on python3.
+It is written in python3.

 Options: